Cherrie Sherrard

 Cherrie Sherrard (born Cherrie Mae Parish on August 25, 1938, in Dallas, Texas) is a track and field athlete from the United States.
+She competed at the 1964 Summer Olympics in the women's 80 m hurdles event.
+Sherrard earned a gold medal in the same event at the 1967 Pan American Games.

-She is the mother of American footballer Mike Sherrard.
+She is the mother of American former professional football player Mike Sherrard.